 Need a fire door fitted or upgraded?
-Call us for a free quotation or click on the Request link above
+Call us for a free quotation.

 A fire-resisting door or fire door is provided to resist the passage of fire, smoke and heat for a significant period, usually 30 minutes or 60 minutes so that the occupants of a building can safely evacuate the building.